kaning123/py_cmd/README.md

 # pycmd_command
-It is a simple python program to create commands (it has been determined that they can take effect in the Command Prompt of Windows).
+It is a simple python program to create commands and use it.
 The operation method is as follows:
 ## 1.Create command (example:-a):